 Below are step by step instructions for how to remove shoe polish from clothing, other washable fabric, upholstery and carpet.

-The reason speed is so important is because the shorter the amount of time the shoe polish is on the surface before treatment begins, the less time the stain has to set.
+The reason speed is so important is because the shorter the amount of time the shoe polish is on the surface before treatment begins, the less time it has to set.

-Step 1: Remove as much excess shoe polish as possible, being careful not to spread the stain further.
+Step 1: Remove as much excess shoe polish as possible, being careful not to spread it around further.

-Step 2: Apply liquid laundry detergent, which contains enzymes, to the stained area and tamp the stain.
+Step 2: Apply liquid laundry detergent which contains enzymes to the stained area and tamp it.

-Hint: Tamping the stain means to hit it quickly, to almost try to hit the stain out of the fabric, but it does not mean to rub the stain, which will only grind the stain in further, making it more difficult to remove.
+Hint: Tamping the stain means to hit it quickly, to almost try to hit the stain out of the fabric, but it does not mean to rub the area, which will only grind the spot in further, making it more difficult to remove.

 Step 3: Let the cloth soak in a solution of cold water and liquid laundry detergent, with enzymes, for 15-20 minutes.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set it.

 If this does not remove the stain, continue on to the next part of the directions.
 Do not dry the fabric in the dryer.

-Step 5: Sponge the stain with dry cleaning solvent, using a clean, lint free white cloth.
+Step 5: Sponge the spot with dry cleaning solvent, using a clean, lint free white cloth.

-Step 6: Blot at the stain until the dry cleaning solvent is absorbed.
+Step 6: Blot at the spot until the dry cleaning solvent is absorbed.

 Step 7: Repeat steps 5-6 until the stain is removed.